makma/fingerprintjs.com/content/blog/steps-to-prevent-account-takeover-in-banks-and-fintech.md

 The best way to limit the damage of account takeover fraud is to prevent it from happening in the first place.
 Most banks and fintechs will already have account takeover prevention systems in place that attempt to identify patterns of fraud and take action as needed.
 However, it is all too easy for fraudsters to slip between the cracks if they cannot be tracked over time.

-FingerprintJS Pro is an API that provides a unique visitorID for every visitor to a website or mobile application.
-As most fraudsters are repeat offenders, FingerprintJS Pro makes it easy to associate any future activity with past suspicious behavior, even when they attempt to conceal their identity or location.
+Fingerprint Pro is an API that provides a unique visitorID for every visitor to a website or mobile application.
+As most fraudsters are repeat offenders, Fingerprint Pro makes it easy to associate any future activity with past suspicious behavior, even when they attempt to conceal their identity or location.
 The VisitorID remains the same even if the user clears cookies, uses a VPN, or uses incognito mode in the browser.

 ## Conclusion